frenchcutgreenbean/UNIT3D-Upload-Checker/README.md

 Files that don't exist on the tracker, or have a new resolution/quality that would be an upgrade.

 ### Risky
 Files that are likely a new quality, but are of a lower source than what's already uploaded.
-For most trackers these are safe to upload, but I recommend doing it manually. (example: Tracker has 1080p REMUX, You have 1080p WEB-DL.)
+(For most trackers these are safe to upload, but I recommend doing it manually.) 'allow_risky' can be enabled in settings to push these into exports.

 ### Danger
 Files that require careful review:
-- Year from filename differs from TMDB match
+- Year from filename differs from TMDB match (and failed 2/3 backup checks)
 - No English audio or subtitles found
-- Existing on tracker but quality couldn't be determined from filename
+- Existing on tracker and quality couldn't be determined from filename

-## Using with Upload-Assistant
+## Automating Uploads
+### Method 1
 I recommend using the upgraded fork from @Audionut https://github.com/Audionut/Upload-Assistant